How To Enjoy Our National and State Parks & Beaches

 This is truly one of the most scenic drives in the world.
 We encourage you to take your sweet time and really savor the nine National Parks and dozens of amazing State beaches and parks in California’s Central Coast.

 Please stay on designated trails, follow posted signs, and respect these delicate, natural areas.
 Before visiting any national or State park, read the national parks’ guidelines for Recreating Responsibly, CDC’s guide for visiting parks, and the State Park’s Resource Center.
-Use this new mobile app that will make it easier to connect with nature and enhance access for all to the nation’s largest state park system.

 Situated only nine miles from Camarillo, Point Mugu State Park and Mugu Beach features over 60 miles of hiking trails with breathtaking views of sand dunes, river canyons and rocky bluffs.
 This scenic spot is ideal for camping, hiking, or spending time at the beach.

 It’s well worth the experience to see the natural wonders of Southern California’s last pristine agricultural valley, Heritage Valley with its working ranches, farms, apiaries, fruit stands, and wineries.
 Explore the Sespe wilderness and Los Padres National Forest while you’re here.

 The five islands of Channel Islands National Park have been called the “Galápagos of North America”, and that’s shorting them.
 Remote camping, hiking, sea kayaking, snorkeling, scuba diving, birdwatching, they are a wide-sky dream.
 Note too, they are one of America’s least visited National Parks.
 Two of the islands are only a 60- and 90-minute boat ride from Ventura Harbor and Oxnard’s Channel Islands Harbor.